Efficacy

 Bar graph with percentage of patients achieving MADRS total score ≤10 in the 6-week GEMINI study.

-P-values for Weeks 3, 4, and 6 were not adjusted for multiplicity and are therefore not presented.
+P-value for Week 6 was not adjusted for multiplicity and is therefore not presented.

 Swipe to see next content

-Bar graph with percentage of patients achieving response in the 6-week GEMINI study.
+Bar graph with percentage of patients achieving protocol-defined response in the 6-week GEMINI study.

-P-values for Weeks 1-4 were not adjusted for multiplicity and are therefore not presented.
+P-values for Weeks 1 and 2 were not adjusted for multiplicity and are therefore not presented.

-BID=twice a day; MADRS=Montgomery-Åsberg Depression Rating Scale; mITT=modified intention-to-treat
+BID=twice a day; MADRS=Montgomery‑Åsberg Depression Rating Scale; MDD=major depressive disorder; mITT=modified intention‑to‑treat; PHQ-9=Patient Health Questionnaire-9.

 Swipe to see next content